MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ### Location-Based Routing for conferencing

 A Location-Based Routing enabled user on a PSTN call isn't allowed to start a conference with another user or PSTN number.
 Connecting to auto attendants or call queues is allowed.

-If the user has a conferencing license, the user must start a conference with the relevant users and call the PSTN through the conference bridge to start a conference call.
+If the user has an audio conferencing license, the user must start a conference with the relevant users and call the PSTN through the conference bridge to start a conference call.

-In a conference call started by a user without a conferencing license, adding PSTN participants is not allowed if there's been at least one Location-Based Routing enabled user in the conference call.
-If at least one PSTN participant is or was part of such a conference call before any Location-Based Routing enabled participants wants to join the call, such participants can't be added to the call.
+In a conference call started by a user without an audio conferencing license, adding PSTN participants is not allowed if there is or has been at least one Location-Based Routing enabled user in the conference call.
+If at least one PSTN participant is or was part of such a conference call before any Location-Based Routing enabled participants was invited to join the call, such Location-Based Routing enabled participants can't be added to the call.

+If the Location-Based Routing enabled user is joining the conference call from an internal site that is not enabled for Location-Based Routing, the restrictions in the above paragraph are not enforced.

+On-network conferencing for Audio Conferencing must NOT be deployed with any telephony equipment in India.

 ### Media bypass requirement for Location-Based Routing